simple-machines/anaml-terraform-registry/modules/app-server/README.md

 ### <a name="input_postgres_password"></a> [postgres\_password](#input\_postgres\_password)

 Description: The password for the specified Postgres user.
-If the password is stored as a Kubernetes secret you can use `kubernetes_container_env_from` to make the secret available in the POD as a `secret_ref` and then reference it using standard Kubernetes syntax, i.e. by setting this value to "$(PGPASSWORD)"
+If the password is stored as a Kubernetes secret you can use `kubernetes_container_env_from` to make the secret available in the POD as a `secret_ref` and then reference it using standard Kubernetes syntax, i.e. by setting this value to `$(PGPASSWORD)`.

 Type: `string`

 ### <a name="input_postgres_user"></a> [postgres\_user](#input\_postgres\_user)

 Description: The user to connect to Postgres as.
-If the password is stored as a Kubernetes secret you can use `kubernetes_container_env_from` to make the secret available in the POD as a `secret_ref` and then reference it using standard Kubernetes syntax, i.e. by setting this value to "$(PGUSER)"
+If the password is stored as a Kubernetes secret you can use `kubernetes_container_env_from` to make the secret available in the POD as a `secret_ref` and then reference it using standard Kubernetes syntax, i.e. by setting this value to `$(PGUSER)`.

 Type: `string`